Total Variation Distance Meets Probabilistic Inference: Introduction

 With the advent of big data and the increasing complexity of models, traditional exact inference methods may become computationally infeasible.
-Approximate inference techniques, such as variational inference and sampling methods like Markov Chain Monte Carlo, provide efficient and scalable alternatives to tackle these challenges.
-Minka~\cite{minka2001expectation} introduces the expectation propagation algorithm for approximate Bayesian inference.
-This method unifies two previous techniques: Assumed-density filtering, an extension of the Kalman filter, and loopy belief propagation.
-Murphy, Weiss, and Jordan~\cite{murphy2013loopy} investigate the effectiveness of loopy belief propagation.
-They present empirical results showing the performance of the algorithm and discuss its limitations and trade-offs.
-Ranganath, Gerrish, and Blei~\cite{ranganath2014black} introduce black box variational inference, a flexible and scalable approach for approximate Bayesian inference.
-Their paper presents a general framework for approximating posterior distributions and discusses applications in latent variable models.
-Blei, Kucukelbir, and McAuliffe~\cite{blei2017variational} provide a comprehensive review of variational inference, a family of methods for approximate Bayesian inference.
-They cover the principles of variational inference, present different algorithmic approaches, and discuss its applications in machine learning.
+Approximate inference techniques, such as variational inference and sampling methods like Markov Chain Monte Carlo, provide efficient and scalable alternatives to tackle these challenges. \cite{minka2001expectation} introduces the expectation propagation algorithm for approximate Bayesian inference. \cite{hoffman2013stochastic} propose a stochastic variational inference algorithm for large-scale Bayesian inference. \cite{murphy2013loopy} investigate the effectiveness of loopy belief propagation. \cite{ranganath2014black} introduce black box variational inference, a flexible and scalable approach for approximate Bayesian inference. \cite{rezende2015variational} propose a variational inference method using normalizing flows, a class of flexible and expressive transformations. \cite{blei2017variational} provide a comprehensive review of variational inference, a family of methods for approximate Bayesian inference.